Chile © lautaroj

 -Spot rare indigenous animals in Parque Nacional Chiloe.

-- Watch the El Tatio Geysers shoot clouds of steam into the air.
+-Watch the El Tatio Geysers shoot clouds of steam into the air in the northern desert.

 What to do in Chile